csterryliu/portfolio/README.md

 ## Profanity Detector ##
 [Source code](https://github.com/csterryliu/profanity_detector)
 - A tool which helps you hide user-defined taboo words in a string
-- Supports Chinese and English
+- It supports Chinese and English
-- Implemented in Java
+- It was implemented in Java
+- It has 2 stargazers

 ----
 # 2012 #